DevExpress-Examples/vcl-smartpaste-example/README.md

 ### Layout Control

 1. Run the sample project.
-2. Click the **Copy Text** button or copy text manually (you can edit text directly within the editor box if required).
+2. Click the **Copy Text** button or copy text manually (you can edit text directly within the editor box if you wish).
 3. Click the **AI-powered Smart Paste** button to insert clipboard content into grouped editors.

 ![DevExpress VCL - Smart Paste Functionality in the Layout Control](/Delphi/Images/vcl-smartpaste-layout-control-example.gif)